×

 Conservative treatment

 People with a slipped disc are advised to stay active as lying in one position for a long time can cause muscle and bone weakness.
-According to studies, physical activeness can help improve mobility.
+According to studies, physical activeness regular exercise can help with muscle weakness pain improve mobility.

 Pain medications